 Seren Selvin Korkmaz, Doctoral Researcher

-Imren Borsuk, Postdoctoral Researcher
+Imren Borsuk, Postdoctoral Researcher (on leave)

 Reuben Silverman, Postdoctoral Researcher

 Cengiz Candar, Distinguished Associate Fellow

 Berna Ekal Simsek

 SUITS hosts open lectures and panel discussions throughout the year and our researchers also participate in open events hosted my numerous other institutions - in Stockholm, nationally and internationally.
 Please subscribe to our newsletter and like our Facebook page to keep updated on future events.

 Research seminars are held throughout the academic year and are aimed at scholars working in related academic fields.
 Members of the public may be able to participate if space allows.
 Please contact Paul T. Levin firstname.lastname@example.org for inquiries about Research Seminars.